Skip to content

 Example from AWS: 1.
 Go to the AWS Console → Aurora and RDS 2.
 Click on your DB instance.
 3. Under Connectivity & security, you'll find the endpoint, e.g.: mydb.abcdefg1234.us-west-2.rds.amazonaws.com

 • Database: The name of the database to connect to.
+For Oracle, this is the service name (e.g. ORCL or a TNS alias).

-• Port: The port to connect to (e.g. 3306 for MySQL, 5432 for PostgreSQL).
+• Port: The port to connect to (e.g. 3306 for MySQL, 5432 for PostgreSQL, 1521 for Oracle).

 • Username and Password: A username and password with the necessary permissions to access the required tables.